omaraflak/Firebase-Chat/README.md

 # Important note

-The is not using any kind of authentification, thus your firebase server should accept every connection.
+The app is not using any kind of authentification, thus your firebase server should accept every connection.
 Of course this is not secure, this was just for the example.